-George Inness was an American nineteeth-century landscape painter born in Nerburgh, NY, whose work was inspired by old masters including the Hudson River school, the Barbizon school, and, finally, by the theology of Emanuel Swedenborg, whose spiritualism found vivid expression in the work of Inness' maturity.
+George Inness was an American nineteenth-century landscape painter born in Newburg, NY, whose work was inspired by old masters including the Hudson River school, the Barbizon school, and, finally, by the theology of Emanuel Swedenborg, whose spiritualism found vivid expression in the work of Inness' maturity.
 Inness made two trips to Italy, the first from 1851-52 and the second from 1870-74, where he developed the tonal style of landscape for which he is most renowned.
 Included in the exhibition is the Timken’s L’Ariccia (read more about L'Ariccia).

 This exhibition focuses on Inness’ work from the full range of his Italian production between 1850 and 1879.
 The paintings share properties of engagement with the distant artistic past—particularly the Renaissance and Baroque periods; exploration of both the expressive qualities and mechanical tools of painting; and unrelenting ambition, a manifestation of the artist’s inveterate desire to be a great master.
 Above all, Inness’s Italian work demonstrates the inductive creativity—developed through experiment, rather than derived from principle—of the artist in formation as he explored the history and nature of art.

 Inness’ two trips to Italy denoted different moments in his career, first as he rose to prominence and later during his pre-eminence in landscape painting, which was already America’s signature genre.
 During his first trip (1851–52), Inness took inspiration from the same Italian countryside that had inspired the old masters, painting such familiar subjects as A Bit of the Roman Aqueduct (1851–52).
 Twilight on the Campagna, painted during this same period, however, marks a dramatic shift in style as Inness moved away from the conventional format of the pastoral landscape to the creation of sparer, more evocative compositions.